Soojin-Lee0819/connectionsLab/Project2/README.md

 # Project 3

-For project 3, we improved on the Project 2 by solving the unresolved socket room issues, adding two more games that uses ml5 libraries.
+For project 3, we improved on the Project 2 by solving the unresolved socket.io Room issues and adding two more games that uses ml5 libraries.

 **Plans for Project 3**